bitpay/bitcore/docs/Transaction.md

 So, in order to transmit a valid transaction, you must know what other transactions on the network store outputs that have not been spent and that are available for you to spend (meaning that you have the set of keys that can validate you own those funds).
-The unspent outputs are usually refered to as "utxo"s.
+The unspent outputs are usually referred to as "utxo"s.

 Let's take a look at some very simple transactions: